sanketsaurav/zc_common/zc_common/events/README.md

 BROKER_URL=amqp://guest:guest@rabbitmq:5672/%2F
 ```

+## New requirements

+Sending and receiving events requires the `pika` and `ujson` libraries to be installed via pip and added to the `requirements.txt` file.

 ## Set up service for listening to events

 Create a file called `microservice_events.py` and place it somewhere like the `mp-slots-and-orders/slots_and_orders/tasks/` directory.
 For now this will be an empty file, but in the future this is where any events that this service listens to will go.